Domain 3, Test 7, Module 1, Bluebook App - Transitions and Notes

 - (D) Specifically,

-- (D) Specifically Correct."Specifically" is used to introduce a more *detailed* or *precise* explanation of a preceding general statement.
-This is exactly what the second sentence does: it provides specific details about *how* the bubble's expansion led to star formation.
+- (D) Specifically Correct!
+'Specifically' perfectly introduces a more detailed explanation of a general statement.
+The second sentence tells us *specifically* how the bubble's expansion led to star formation.
+Finding the best fit requires practice with a variety of sat prep courses materials.

-Part 2: Note-Taking Questions – Finding the Right Information
+Part 2: Note-Taking Questions – Using Info Effectively

 The Notes (Simplified):

-- Many musicians have used protest songs to raise awareness about social and political issues.
+- Protest songs raise awareness about social/political issues.

-- Hugh Masekela's song "Bring Him Back Home" (released in 1987) was a call to action to free Nelson Mandela, an anti-apartheid leader who was unjustly imprisoned.
+- Hugh Masekela's "Bring Him Back Home" (1987) = call to free Nelson Mandela (anti-apartheid leader).

 The student wants to *contrast* the song "Poor Miner's Farewell" with the song "Bring Him Back Home."
 Which choice most effectively uses relevant information from the notes to accomplish this goal?

-- (A) Both "Poor Miner's Farewell" and "Bring Him Back Home" are protest songs, and both were used to draw attention to issues of human rights.
-(Paraphrased)
+- (A) Both "Poor Miner's Farewell" and "Bring Him Back Home" are protest songs that drew attention to human rights issues.
+(Focuses on Similarity)

-- (C) Hugh Masekela's "Bring Him Back Home" was a protest song released in 1987, calling on the South African government to release Nelson Mandela from prison.
-(Paraphrased)
+- (C) Hugh Masekela's "Bring Him Back Home" (1987) was a protest song calling for Nelson Mandela's release.
+(Only describes one song)

-- (D) Aunt Molly Jackson's 1932 song "Poor Miner's Farewell" was created to protest the hazardous working conditions and low wages experienced by Kentucky coal miners.
-(Paraphrased)
+- (D) Aunt Molly Jackson's "Poor Miner's Farewell" (1932) protested hazardous conditions and low wages for Kentucky coal miners.
+(Only describes one song)

-Example 6: Tibetan Mastiffs and Wolves (Question 26)
+Example 6: Tibetan Mastiffs Get Help from Wolves (Question 26)

 The Notes (Simplified):

-- A 2016 study by Zhen Wang and colleagues found that Tibetan wolves have similar mutations in these genes.
+- 2016 study (Zhen Wang et al.): Tibetan *wolves* have similar mutations.

-- Wang and colleagues concluded that the dogs likely acquired these mutations by interbreeding with Tibetan wolves around 24,000 years ago.
+- Study *conclusion*: Dogs likely got these mutations from interbreeding with wolves ~24,000 years ago.

 The student wants to present the *conclusion* of Zhen Wang and colleagues' 2016 study.
 Which choice most effectively uses relevant information from the notes to accomplish this goal?

-- (B) Both Tibetan mastiffs and Tibetan wolves possess mutations in their EPAS1 and HBB genes, which, respectively, prevent excessive hemoglobin production and increase the efficiency of oxygen transport.
-(Paraphrased)
+- (B) Both Tibetan mastiffs and wolves have mutations in the EPAS1 and HBB genes aiding oxygen transport.
+(Mechanism/Finding, Not Conclusion)

 The Notes (Simplified):